manatlan/htagui/README.md

 Copy the txt in the clipboard

+### method dialog.download( name:str, content:bytes ):

+Force the navigator to download a file named 'name', with the content bytes 'content' into the browser.

 ## Object HSplit & VSplit

 A Tag object to use "SplitJS" (currently only in horizontal form)